CxistHans/ABC.Template/README.md

 ## Preparation

-* .NET Core, 3.0+
+* .NET Core SDK, 3.0+

-* Visual Studio 2019, 16.3+

 ## Instruction

-1. Clone this repository and open the solution with Visual Studio;
+1. Clone this repository and copy the directory path.

-2. Copy the directory path.
 For example, in my computer it is '*G:\Code Repos\LeaFrock\ABC.Template\Source*';

-3. Open the **CMD** of Windows, and `CD` into the directory;
+2. Open the **CMD** of Windows, and `CD` into the directory;
 ![avatar](https://github.com/LeaFrock/ABC.Template/blob/master/ScreenShots/3.png)

-4. Execute the command line, `dotnet new -i ./`.
+3. Execute the command line, `dotnet new -i ./`.
 Then you'll see that the template is installed;
 ![avatar](https://github.com/LeaFrock/ABC.Template/blob/master/ScreenShots/4.png)

-5. Create the directory which is the path of your new solution, such as '*G:\Code Repos\TemplateTest*'.
+4. Create the directory which is the path of your new solution, such as '*G:\Code Repos\TemplateTest*'.
 And `CD` into it with **CMD**.

-6. Execute the command line, `dotnet new abctpl -n Exception`.
+5. Execute the command line, `dotnet new abctpl -n Exception`.
 Then you'll see that new solution is created.
 ![avatar](https://github.com/LeaFrock/ABC.Template/blob/master/ScreenShots/6.png)

-7. To uninstall the template, use the command line, `dotnet new -u <AbsolutePathOfTemplate>`.
+6. To uninstall the template, use the command line, `dotnet new -u <AbsolutePathOfTemplate>`.
 For me, it's `dotnet new -u "G:\Code Repos\LeaFrock\ABC.Template\Source"`.